jspsych/jsPsych/docs/markdown_docs/plugins/jspsych-animation.md

 ## Parameters

-This table lists the parameters associated with this plugin.
 Parameters with a default value of *undefined* must be specified.
 Other parameters can be left unspecified if the default value is acceptable.

 Parameter | Type | Default Value | Description
 ----------|------|---------------|------------